pdufter/json2multidf/README.md

 # json2multidf
-Code snippet which flattens nested json files and converts it to multindex pandas dataframes.
+Code snippet which flattens nested json files (and as such nested dictionarys).
+Offers functionality to directly convert json data to a multindex pandas dataframes, as well.

 # Usage